Rainbow Bridge National Monument

 Although it is a separate unit of the National Park Service, Rainbow Bridge National Monument is managed by the Glen Canyon National Recreation Area.
 The only legal way to get there these days is by boat over Lake Powell to the courtesy dock in Bridge Canyon.
 Then you have to hike the main access trail to the bridge itself.
 The length of that hike varies daily as the water level in Lake Powell fluctuates.

 It was snowmelt and rain water flowing down from the heights of Navajo Mountain through Bridge Canyon over the millenia that formed Rainbow Bridge.
 Most of the bridge is composed of Navajo Sandstone laid down up to 200 million years ago in wave after wave of wind-blown sand dunes up to 1,000' thick.
+Back then, this area was in the center of Rodinia, an ancient supercontinent.
 The base of the bridge is composed of Kayenta Sandstone, put in place when this area was covered by the muds of inland seas and layered with the red-brown sands left behind by shifting winds from 200-and-more million years ago.
 These sandstones, shales, siltstones and mudstones were compressed for over 100 million years by an additional 5,000' of other materials deposited on top of them.

 About 65 million years ago, the Colorado Plateau underwent a serious uplifting process that raised the surface of the land some 3,000' in a very short period of time.
 The land buckled and warped, earthquakes shook the countryside and volcanoes spewed ash into the sky and lava across the land.
 Then when the geological action eased off, the erosive action of flowing water came into play.
 The uplift had shifted things and caused water courses to become much steeper.
 Combine that with a long period of time when heavy rains saw a dramatic increase and you can almost see the water flows cutting deeper and deeper into the exposed layers of rock.